002A/ixora.io/projects/camera-3D/index.rst

 Future Features
 ===============

 My number one goal right now is to port this to P5.
-I expect to have the bandwidth to start later this summer.
 A JavaScript version of this combined with `WebVR <https://webvr.rocks/>`_ would open up amazing possibilities to a lot of people.

 I'd also like to expand on the growing popularity of 360 Video to support Stereoscopic 360 Videos.
 Some platforms like Vimeo and YouTube support this already but the Processing community does not yet have the tools to create the content for it.